uswds/uswds-site/pages/patterns/introduction.md

 permalink: /patterns/intro/
 layout: styleguide
 category: Patterns
-lead: USWDS patterns are practical guidelines and best practices for common user interactions.
+lead: USWDS patterns are practical guidelines and best practices for common user interactions
 ---

 ## What are design patterns?